Macrometacorp/docs/docs/c8ql/got-tutorial/graph-traversal.md

 ]
 ```

-It might be a bit unexpected, that Joffrey is returned twice.
+It might be a bit unexpected that Joffrey is returned twice.
 However, if you look at the graph visualization, you can see that multiple paths lead from Joffrey (bottom right) to Tywin:

 ```js
 Tywin <- Jaime <- Joffrey